-If you do not find an solution to your problem below, please contact Aqua Visions support team at email@example.com.
+If you do not find a solution to your problem below, please contact Aqua Visions support team at firstname.lastname@example.org.

 Dongle License problems

 The error message means that the security dongle of the ViSea software cannot be found.

 - The security dongle is not attached to a functioning USB port of the PC.

 - The Windows drivers for the security dongle are not correctly installed.